isomerpages/moe-peicaisec/_student-services/Direct School Admissions.md

 </tbody>
 </table>

-<h4><strong>Introduction</strong></h4>
+<h4><strong>APPLICATION PROCEDURE</strong></h4>
 <p>Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
 The application will be from 4 May 2023, 11am to 31 May 2023, 3pm.
-For more details, please refer to MOE website – www.moe.gov.sg/dsa-sec.
+For more details, please refer to MOE website – www.moe.gov.sg/dsa-sec.</p>

+<h4><strong>SCHOOL SELECTION PROCESS</strong></h4>
+<p>All shortlisted applicants will be notified latest by 7 July 2023 to attend an interview and or a trial/audition (only applicable to sports and performing arts) between 26 June 2023 and 11 September 2023.
+Please note that the meeting of specified criteria does not guarantee the student will be shortlisted or given an offer.</p>
+1)	Applicants will be assessed based on the following criteria: